dushyg/war-two-planets/README.md

 # Running the app

 1. Open a terminal window and change into the directory 'war' which has the source code with package.json file i.e. Type 'cd war' .
+2. Type 'npm install', ignore if you have already installed all dependencies using this command earlier.
-2. Type 'npm start path_of_input_file' eg. 'npm start src/testInputs/warInput.txt' .
+3. Type 'npm start path_of_input_file' eg. 'npm start src/testInputs/warInput.txt' .
-   The input file should have enemy forces listed in this format: FALICORNIA_ATTACK 250H 50E 20AT 15SG
+   The input file should have attacking forces listed in this format: FALICORNIA_ATTACK 250H 50E 20AT 15SG
-   This will execute the application and it will read this file and output to the console, the recommended forces that should be deployed and outcome of the war in this format:
+   This will execute the application and it will read this file and output to the console, the recommended forces that should be deployed and outcome of the war in this format: LOSES 100H 38E 10AT 5SG or WINS 29H 50E 3AT 1SG

 # Unit Testing